SpikeGLX Download Page

 Questions or Problems?

-2) If the community can't help, try asking me directly.
+2) If the community can't help, try emailing me directly.
 I'm also happy to hear about new feature requests, and very eager to hear about suspected bugs.
 This is the best way to let me know there's a possible issue without causing alarm in the whole community.
 You can get my email from the About Box in the SpikeGLX application.

 3) As a last resort you can register your observations of serious bugs/mistakes/errors using the SpikeGLX issue list on GitHub.